-(32, 35, 41) fair and equitable recruitment processes Recruiting to senior positions in the department does not happen often and there is a gender disparity in appointments to academic roles, so it is all the more important to ensure that when it does happen, appointments are done fairly (Figure 14).
+(31, 33, 39) fair and equitable recruitment processes Recruiting to senior positions in the department does not happen often and there is a gender disparity in appointments to academic roles, so it is all the more important to ensure that when it does happen, appointments are done fairly (Figure 14).
 Currently, the department uses professional networks of other senior members of staff to find top talent and advertise posts.
 This is problematic due to the senior team being predominantly male.
-We will therefore review how we advertise and recruit to senior posts to encourage more V. recruitment process, from shortlisting to interview, to ensure there is no bias present in decision making processes Add EDI selection criteria into senior job descriptions (Jan.
-2023) EDIC member Gender balance of senior appointments to represent the gender balance of applicants to senior roles by 2025 3.2 (35, 41) Increase representation of under-represented groups in researcher and professional and support roles through fair and equitable recruitment processes i. ii.
+We will therefore review how we advertise and recruit to senior posts to encourage more female applicants. iv. v. to all recruitment materials (not just JDs) (Sep.
+2022 onwards) Begin advertising vacancies across more social media platforms, targeting networks for under-represented groups (Sep.
+2022 onwards) Bi-annually: ASC to observe the recruitment process, from shortlisting to interview, to ensure there is no bias present in decision making processes Add EDI selection criteria into senior job descriptions (Jan.
+2023) Develop a diversity statement to be included in recruitment materials (Jan.
+2023) Incorporate learnings of the university inclusive recruitment project when released (Jan 2024) EDIC member Gender balance of senior appointments to represent the gender balance of applicants to senior roles by 2025 3.2 (33, 39) Increase representation of under-represented groups in researcher and professional and support roles through fair and equitable recruitment processes i. ii.
 Expand use of gender bias decoding software across all recruitment materials (Sep.
 2022 onwards) Advertise vacancies across more social media platforms, targeting networks for under- ASC HR Manager EDIC member 15% of applications to professional and support roles to come from Black/Asian applicants by 2026 Greater gender balance in PTO roles: increase in